 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D500 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3, while the D500 followed on from the Nikon D300S.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is the Nikon D500 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.